james-learns-to-code/ios-swift-practive-swiftui-swiftdata/README.md

 Although the purporse of ModelActor and ViewModel-based approach differ, their code looks similar.

+Due to architectural constraints, the data is not stored in ModelActor, leading to some inconveniences in database-related operations.

 ### StarwarsMVVMModelActor
 Demonstrates a ViewModel-based approach using SwiftData and a REST API.
 Using ModelActor for better consistency.